dfki-ric-underactuated-lab/double_pendulum/docs/text/motors.tmotors.rst

     sudo ip link set up can0

-Note: Alternatively, one could run the shell script ``setup_caninterface.sh`` which will do the job for you.
+.. note:: Alternatively, one could run the shell script ``setup_caninterface.sh`` which will do the job for you.

--  To change motor parameters such as CAN ID or to calibrate the encoder, a serial connection is used.
-The serial terminal GUI used on linux for this purpose is ``cutecom``
+.. note:: To change motor parameters such as CAN ID or to calibrate the encoder, a serial connection is used.
+The serial terminal GUI used on Linux for this purpose is ``cutecom``

 Testing Motor Connection
 <<<<<<<<<<<<<<<<<<<<<<<<